Iniciaste sesión como:

 Keyword: single-mindedness (isshin)

 Donran or Tan Luan (476-542) was a Chinese Buddhist monk who lived in the early days of Buddhism in China.
-It was a time when Confucianism and Daoism were struggling with Buddhism to gain a foothold in Chinese society.
-Donran himself practiced a kind of Daoist alchemy mixed with ascetic practices.
-Finding himself unable to attain awakening through his knowledge, he surrendered himself to 'alien power', a term he coined to express the interdependence of all phenomena and the absence of a permanent personal identity independent of them.
+This was a time when Confucianism and Daoism were competing with Buddhism in the plural context of Chinese society.
+Donran practiced Daoist alchemy and other ascetic practices.
+Finding himself unable to attain awakening through his knowledge, he surrendered himself to 'other power', a term he coined to express the power of the primal vow of Amida, which liberates the practitioner from self-attachment and the belief that they are in ultimate control of their path to liberation.

 "To take refuge in the pure land of Amida is the same as taking refuge in all the lands of the Buddhas.
 I praise and revere a single Buddha with a single mind, rather than my praise extending in the ten directions reaching out to other liberated beings.
 Before these numberless Buddhas of the ten directions, I prostrate myself with a sincere mind full of veneration."

-Daocho / Doshaku (562-645) was a Chinese Buddhist monk, a meditation master, who followed the example of Donran in abandoning other practices and devoting himself fully to vocal nembutsu.
-He exerted an important influence among the common people of his time and is credited with the use of the juzu or bead rosary for counting recitations.
-Daocho was Zendo's teacher, although on some occasions he acknowledged that he felt himself to be surpassed by his disciple.
+Daocho / Doshaku (562-645) was a Chinese Buddhist monk, a meditation master, who followed the example of Donran in abandoning multiple practices and devoting himself fully to the nembutsu.
+He exerted an important influence among the common people of his time and is credited to have started, or at least popularized, the use of the juzu or bead rosary for counting recitations.
+Daocho was Zendo's teacher, although on some occasions he acknowledged that he felt that his disciple was more advanced than him.
 One of his great contributions was the division of Buddhism into two great paths: the path of the sages and the path of the pure land.

 Zendo / Shandao (613-681) studied a multitude of sutras from a very young age until he came under the tutelage of master Daocho in 641.
-His legacy represents a synthesis of the teachings received by his predecessors and the introduction of some additional ideas that characterize pure land Buddhism as it is known today, for example: (1) that birth in the pure land takes place, primarily, because of Amida's vow and not because of our efforts to be born there; (2) that the ten 'nen' cited in the sutras can be applied to verbal recitations of the Name; (3) and the distinction between correct practices (those that are directed to Amida Buddha) and miscellaneous practices (those practices that are not aimed at birth in the pure land of Amida).
+His legacy represents a synthesis of the teachings received by his predecessors and the introduction of some additional ideas that characterize Pure Land Buddhism as it is known today, for example: (1) that birth in the pure land takes place, primarily, because of Amida's vow and not because of our efforts to be born there; (2) that the ten 'nen' cited in the sutras can also be interpreted to mean to verbal recitations of the Name; (3) and the distinction between correct practices (those that are directed at attaining birth in Amida Buddha’s Pure Land) and miscellaneous practices (those practices that are not aimed at birth in the pure land of Amida).

 "All present and future Buddhists, monks and lay people, should awaken in themselves the highest aspiration.
 Birth and death are extremely difficult to abhor, and the Buddha Dharma is difficult to seek.
 All together with the resolve of a diamond, you must leap over the four rivers.
 Join hands and take refuge in Amida wishing to enter his Pure Land."